About the author

 Slack

-Think of this as your all-in-one communication tool that you will use every single day.
-Most companies set up channels for each team so, conversations can occur.
-You can also post GIFS, images and videos.
-On Slack you can host audio and video calls, but most companies use other solutions for this.
+Think of this as your all-in-one communication tool that you will use daily.
+Most companies set up channels for each team so conversations can occur.
+You can also post GIFS, images, and videos.
+You can host audio and video calls on Slack, but most companies use other solutions.

 Zoom

-During the pandemic, Zoom has become a hugely popular app for video conferences and virtual events.
+Zoom became a popular app for video conferences and virtual events during the pandemic.
 Teams can meet and have a more face-to-face experience.
-You will find that most companies also use Zoom for remote job interviews.
+Most companies also use Zoom for remote job interviews.

 Google Meet